densenden/My-Zootopia/README.md

 ## Overview

-The Animal Information Web Generator is a Python-based application that fetches animal data from an API, processes it, and generates a well-formatted HTML page displaying the information.
+The Animal Information Web Generator is a Python-based application that fetches animal data from an File, processes it, and generates a well-formatted HTML page displaying the information.
 This project is designed to help users easily visualize and access detailed information about various animals.

 ## Features